-Docum ent Secti on 5: Risk M anagement and Mitigation Factors Recommendatio ns Item Page No. Priority Recommendation / Next Steps Estimated Cost (\$) or Person hours 27 91 Moderate Maintain continued compliance with the FireSmart community recognition program and continue working towards facilitating uptake into the FireSmart Canada Community Recognition Program (FSCCRP) and increasing the number of FireSmart neighbourhoods in the CVRD West Zone.
+Document Section 5: Risk Management and Mitigation Factors Recommendations ltem Page No. Priority Recommendation / Next Steps Estimated Cost (\$) or Person hours 25 91 High Consider promoting FireSmart approaches for wildfire risk reduction to CVRD residents through Town Hall meetings, workshops and/or presentations.
+Aim to conduct the engagement/promotion campaign prior and during the fire season.
+Consider supplying FireSmart materials to homeowners in the interface during these engagement campaigns. ~10 hours.
+May be eligible for UBCM / CRI grant 26 91 Moderate Work towards FireSmart community recognition, at the neighbourhood level and facilitate uptake into the FireSmart Canada Community Recognition Program (FSCCRP).
 This will help reduce fire risk and aid in further funding applications.
-FireSmart grant (UBCM/CRI Program funding) 28 91 Moderate Facilitate the FSCCRP uptake within the West Zone AOI and enhance its applications by including the following: 1) inviting BCWS crews to participate in and support the annual FireSmart events set up by participating neighbourhoods.
+FireSmart grant (when funding is available) 27 91 Moderate Facilitate the FSCCRP uptake within the South Zone AOI and enhance its applications by including the following: 1) inviting BCWS crews to participate in and support the annual FireSmart events set up by participating neighbourhoods.
 2) Encourage individual homeowner participants to complete the self-administered FireSmart home assessment tool.
-3) Include within the FireSmart Canada Community Assessment Report the standard recommendation that participating neighbourhoods hold a home hazard assessment workshop as one of their FireSmart events. \$5,000 / neighbourhood and an additional 40 hours / initiative UBCM/CRI grant(s) available 29 91 Moderate Promote the use of the FireSmart Home Partners Program offered by the Partners in Protection Association, which facilitates voluntary FireSmart assessments on private property.
-Use the opportunity to educate the home or business owner about the hazards which exist on their property and provide easy improvements to reduce their risk. ~1.5 hours / assessment 30 92 Low Encourage schools to adopt and deploy existing school education programs to engage youth in wildfire management and risk reduction.
+3) Include within the FireSmart Canada Community Assessment Report the standard recommendation that participating neighbourhoods hold a home hazard assessment workshop as one of their FireSmart events. \$5,000 / neighbourhood and an additional 40 hours / initiative UBCM/CRI grant(s) available 28 91 Moderate Promote the use of the FireSmart Home Partners Program offered by the Partners in Protection Association, which facilitates voluntary FireSmart assessments on private property.
+Use the opportunity to educate the home or business owner about the hazards which exist on their property and provide easy improvements to reduce their risk. ~1.5 hours / assessment 29 91 Low Encourage schools to adopt and deploy existing school education programs to engage youth in wildfire management and risk reduction.
 There is emergency preparedness curriculum available provincially, which includes preparedness for a variety of natural hazards, including wildfire (Master of Disaster).
 Other options/value-added activities include consulting with Association of BC Forest Professionals (ABCFP) and British Columbia Wildfire Service (BCWS) (South Island Fire Zone), as well as local fire department and FireSmart representatives to facilitate and recruit volunteer teachers and experts to help with curriculum development to be delivered in elementary and/or secondary schools (field trips, guest speakers, etc.). ~30-40 hours